danielscholl/azure-automation-arm/templates/IaaSdebug/README.md

 These 2 templates reduce the complexity of the IaaS solution and deploy a simple VM or a simple VMSS solution to test and debug DSC Configurations and Automation Scenarios.

-<b>NOTE:</b> The template requires seven specific settings:
+<b>NOTE:</b> The template requires six specific settings:

 1. servicePrincipalAppId: This parameter is necessary to add values into the Key Vault.
 This value can be found by querying command line. `az ad user show --upn user@email.com --query objectId -otsv`

-2. adminUser: This parameter, identifies the admin name applied to the machine(s), once it is onboarded

-3. adminPassword:  This parameter, identifies the admin password applied to the machine(s), once it is onboarded.
+2. adminPassword:  This parameter, identifies the admin password applied to the machine(s), once it is onboarded.

-4. omsId: This parameter, enables the onboarding of the VM OMS Agent to Azure Automation and Control.
+3. omsId: This parameter, enables the onboarding of the VM OMS Agent to Azure Automation and Control.
 This specific Id can be found within the Azure Portal - OMS Portal - Settings - Connected Sources - Windows Servers - Workpace ID.

-5. omsKey: This parameter, enables the onboarding of the VM OMS Agent to Azure Automation and Control.
+4. omsKey: This parameter, enables the onboarding of the VM OMS Agent to Azure Automation and Control.
 This specific Key can be found within the Azure Portal - OMS Portal - Settings - Connected Sources - Windows Servers - Primary Key.

-6. dscRegistrationURL: This parameter enables the DSC Extension and registration of the machine(s) as a DSC Node.
+5. dscRegistrationURL: This parameter enables the DSC Extension and registration of the machine(s) as a DSC Node.
 This specific URL can be found within the Azure Portal - Automation Account - Account Settings - Keys - URL.

-7. dscRegistrationKey: This parameter enables the DSC Extension and registration of the machine(s) as a DSC Node.
+6. dscRegistrationKey: This parameter enables the DSC Extension and registration of the machine(s) as a DSC Node.
 This specific URL can be found within the Azure Portal - Automation Account - Account Settings - Keys - Primary Access Key.

 These prerequisites are available only after successful creation and configuration of an Azure Automation and Control Account for Azure.

 ### Prerequisite

-Parameters (deployAzure.params.json)
+Parameters (params.json)

 | Parameter                 | Default                         | Description                                |
 | ------------------------- | ------------------------------- | ------------------------------------------ |